ubinexus/sonic-utilities/doc/Command-Reference.md

 **sonic-package-manager install**

-This command pulls and installs or upgrades (if already installed) package on SONiC host. *NOTE*: this command requires elevated (root) privileges to run.
+This command pulls and installs a package on SONiC host. *NOTE*: this command requires elevated (root) privileges to run
-The procedure of upgrading a package will restart the corresponding service.

 - Usage:
   ```